NSO-developer/nso-gitbook/onf-tapi_rc/README.md

         Print the full build output also for successful builds (otherwise only printed on errors).

+      - build-namespace-classes <empty>

+        Generate Python and Java namespace classes for each YANG file.

+      - use-module-as-prefix <empty>

+        Instructs the NSO YANG compiler to use the YANG module name as the prefix, instead of the prefix declared in the YANG file.
+By default, the declared prefix is used.
+Enabling this option changes how schema nodes are referenced in NSO, including through the Maagic and Maapi APIs.

       - profile <union>

         Apply a certain build profile.